 TWB is structured around a Joint Service Unit (UMS) under the triple tutelage of INRAE, INSA and CNRS (INRAE UMS 1337, CNRS UMS 3582).

-TWB has two key objectives
+TWB has three key objectives

 TWB carries out R&D projects